Skip to content

 Mandatory occurrence reporting in Norway

-In Norway, you are required to file a report to the Norwegian Civil Aviation Authority about any occurrence you are involved with.
+In Norway, you must file a report to the Norwegian Civil Aviation Authority about any occurrence you are involved with.
 The requirement to report is personal and mandatory.
-Please read this carefully, to understand why it is completely harmless to report, to learn why it is essential that you actually take your time to file a report and to better understand the importance of your contribution.
+Please read this carefully to understand why it is safe to report, to learn why it is essential that you take your time to file a report, and to understand the importance of your contribution better.

 Where/how can I file a report?